thilakshan2003/Starwars-rEFInd/README.md

 1.  **Update and Install rEFInd:**
     ```bash
-    sudo apt update
     sudo apt install refind
     ```
 2.  **Run the Installation Script:**
-    This command copies the necessary files to your EFI System Partition (ESP) and creates the NVRAM boot entry.
+    This command copies the necessary files to your EFI System Partition and creates the NVRAM boot entry.
     ```bash
     sudo refind-install
     ```